b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 Faring by consequence of self-management & prospering according to ones genius seems reasonable.
 Those things are more tangible.
 Life isn't always so simple, but we could forgive an entry-level philosophy student for landing on that conclusion.

 "Whatsoever a man did was no crime" at face value sounds like it's in opposition to the earlier verses [outlining laws and punishments](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p9-p11#p9).
-Looking a bit deeper might mean that on a grander scale, actions that we mortals take in our day-to-day lives will have no impact on the world, galaxy, universe, tomorrow or a thousand years from now.
+Looking a bit deeper might mean that on a grander scale, actions that we mortals take in our day-to-day lives will have no impact on the world, galaxy, universe, not tomorrow nor a thousand years from now.
 It sounds like nihilistic fatalism.

 &nbsp;